 Sisko, O'Brien, Dax, Worf and Kira are coming back from a tiresome conference.
 Suddenly there's a power surge in the warp core of the runabout.
 The ship's been sabotaged and it explodes.
 Eddington is only barely able to beam them off, but the shock wave damages the transporters.
-Their patterns are still in the system though and by deleting station's memory Eddington is able to store them.
+Their patterns are still in the system though and by trying to delete station's memory, Eddington is able to store them, but where?
 Meanwhile doctor Bashir plays secret agent Bashir, Julian Bashir in a holosuite.
 He is surprised by the arrival of Garak and finally allows him to join.
 Then suddenly KGB agent Anastasia Komananov looks like Kira.
 While Bashir thinks it is another uninvited guest, the truth soon becomes clear.
 The five crew members have become an integral part of the holo adventure.
 With the safeties off Bashir has to do his utter best to keep everyone alive, while Eddington and Rom try to solve the problem.
-Written by

 Arnoud Tiele (email@example.com)

 Did You Know?

 Series semi-regular Garak, a tailor who used to be a secret agent, resembles the spy protagonists of John le Carré